Affordable and Pain-Free Tooth Extractions: Just a Call Away!

 - Trauma or Disease: These cases both allow for the possibility of saving the original tooth, such as crowns or root canals.
 When these methods fail, you’re better off removing the tooth and replacing it with a durable dental implant.

-- Orthodontic Treatment: When there are too many teeth to accommodate the jaws, crowding occurs.
+- Tooth Extraction: When there are too many teeth to accommodate the jaws, crowding occurs.
 Once a couple of teeth are removed, there is more space for the remaining teeth to come into alignment properly.
 The first premolars next to the canines are the most common to come out.

 - Baby Teeth: Sometimes, baby teeth are stubborn and don’t want to come out on their own, preventing the permanent tooth waiting in the wings from erupting properly.